HiPERCAM/hipercam/README.rst

          `numpy.flip`.

   requests :
          nicest http request module.
-It may well be installed.
+It may well be installed already.

   scipy :
          Scientific software for Python, closely linked to numpy.